 Planning for an Honors Program

-Honors is a designation offered by academic departments to recognize outstanding independent student work that has met highest scholarly standards for the relevant discipline.
+Honors is a designation offered by academic programs to recognize outstanding independent student work that has met the highest scholarly standards for the relevant discipline.
 It usually involves good grades, a sequence of upper-division coursework, and the completion of an honors project.
-Stanford offers variety of honors programs.
+Stanford offers a variety of honors programs.
 Some are designed for majors and others allow students to work outside their major field.

 Considerations for Pursuing Honors

 Pursuing Honors as an undergraduate offers many academic and personal benefits.
 It allows you to do the following:

 - Initiate in-depth research in a field you may continue to pursue in graduate school or throughout your career

 - Demonstrate to postgraduate programs or future employers that you can do independent, creative work